aument-lang/aument/docs/cmdline.md

 ### Usage

 ```
-aulang build input-file output-file
+aument build input-file output-file
 ```

 ### Description

 Builds *input-file* into an executable binary named *output-file*.

-aulang compiles code by invoking a C compiler.
-By default, this is *gcc*, however you can have aulang use another compiler by specifying it in the `CC` environment variable.
+aument compiles code by invoking a C compiler.
+By default, this is *gcc*, however you can have aument use another compiler by specifying it in the `CC` environment variable.

-aulang invokes the C compiler with the following arguments:
+aument invokes the C compiler with the following arguments:

 ```
 -flto -O2
 ```

-Passing `-b` will make aulang output bytecode before it is compiled to C.
+Passing `-b` will make aument output bytecode before it is compiled to C.

-Passing `-c` will make aulang write C code into *output-file* instead of outputting a compiled binary.
+Passing `-c` will make aument write C code into *output-file* instead of outputting a compiled binary.

 Passing `-g` will add the `-g` flag to the C compiler call.